by Todd Walker

 Could I put enough small stuff in the pot if I had to?
 Here’s how I tested my theory.

-Also known as crayfish, crawdads, mud bugs, and creek lobster, these shellfish are quite tasty.
+Also known as crayfish, crawdad, mud bug, and creek lobster, these shellfish are quite tasty.
 The problem is they are hard to spot and catch without traps.
 As a child, my buddies and I walked creeks to catch these elusive critters by hand.
 They hide under rocks and ledges.
 If you’re brave enough, poke your hand in the crevices to locate the crawfish.
 If you’re lucky, he will clamp down on your finger and you can pull him out.
 It doesn’t hurt for long.
 You may also try gently lifting small flat rock to spot them.
-These methods take time and energy, two things you’ll be low on in a survival scenario.
+These methods take time and calories, two things you’ll be low on in a survival scenario.

 It’s not likely that you’ll have a wire minnow trap with you.
 If not, consider a gig.
-Sweep your gig under ledges and watch for a lightening quick streak to exist.
+Sweep your gig under ledges and watch for a lightening quick streak to exit.
 That’s your dinner.
 He probably scooted to his next hiding place.
 Now you’ve narrowed down his location and may have a chance.

 To prepare creek lobster, bring water to a rolling boil in container and drop your catch into the water.
 You won’t have corn, potatoes, and sausage for a wilderness low country boil.
 But you’ve got protein.
 Boil about 5 minutes.
 Hold the head in one hand and twist the tail off with the other hand.
-Gently pull the middle fin on the back of the tail to devein.
+Gently pull the middle fin on the back of the tail to devein (optional).
 Crack the shell open to get to the tail meat.
 Pop the mudpuppy in your mouth and enjoy.
 Don’t forget to suck the head to remove all the yummy juice.

 A word about gear.
 If man-made it, it’ll break eventually.
 Two tines on the gig pictured above were lose after hitting a rock.
 I was able to pull them out with little effort.
 I kept the barbed tines since they’d make great improvised fishing hooks for larger fish.